 Left and right.
 Right and wrong.
 These dichotomies persist across many cultures and are perhaps tied to our biology and our bilateral symmetry.
 More often than not, belief in binaries divides and oversimplifies issues.
 Is there any way that I can reconcile perceived opposites and seek out unique moments that can’t be categorized by our binary systems?

-There are a number of rare natural phenomena that some people spend years looking for, even chasing.
+Every day the sun rises and the sun sets.
+But there are several very rare natural phenomena that some people spend years and lifetimes looking for, even chasing.
 The green flash, flash spectrum, lunar eclipses, solar eclipses, the northern lights, and the Brocken spectre, to name a few.
-These events are more rare than rainbows and sunsets, in part because it requires specific planetary alignments as well as ideal weather conditions to observe them properly properly.
+These events are much rarer than rainbows, in part because it requires specific planetary alignments as well as ideal atmospheric conditions to observe them properly.

-On my way back down, the sun was setting behind me, and the mountain’s shadow was looming over Ulaanbaatar.
-Then, as I was lowering back into that layer of smog, the Brocken spectre appeared for just a moment… my shadow seemed to cast over the city just like the mountain.
-Surrounded by a halo shaped rainbow.
+The sun was setting behind me, and the mountain’s shadow was looming over Ulaanbaatar.
+Just as I was about to step back down into that layer of smog, the Brocken spectre appeared for just a moment… my shadow seemed to be cast over the city, larger than the mountain.
+There I was, huge and surrounded by a halo shaped rainbow.
+Divine?
 The whole event lasted no longer than a few seconds.
-By the time I thought to pull my camera up in front of my face, the vision was gone.
-But for one brief moment I felt like I was part of this amazing planetary alignment.
-I felt enormous and then I disappeared.
+By the time, I thought to pull my camera up in front of my face, the vision was gone.
+But for one moment I felt like I was part of this amazing planetary alignment.
+I felt enormous.

 The world is a very very large place compared to any one man, but there are billions of us.
 Humanity’s ability to impact and change the planet and its ecosystems is undeniable.
 It’s for this reason that scientists are not referring to the world today as “modern” or “post-modern” or “post-post-modern” or “contemporary”; instead the consensus is that we have entered a new geographic epoch that they refer to as the Anthropocene.
 For our effect is great on this planet.